Classic R&B, Swing, Blues, Jazz, Classic Rock, New Orleans

 "He sings ten times better than I do," Henry remarks.
 "When we met in that room and had that meeting, I knew I wanted to work with him."

 They took to the stage with little more than enthusiasm and a tentative plan.
 Something magical happened that night, and the crowd responded with approval.
 The HM Johnson Band was officially formed, and this Christmas marks its 19th anniversary at Moe’s.
 From Steely Dan to Johnny Cash to James Brown and Bruno Mars, this trio lacks nothing in musical variety.
 It recently played the launch party for The StoryBook of Chesapeake to an impressed crowd.

 "We never set out to be the next anybody else," Henry notes.
 "We wanted to be really good at being the HM Johnson Band."

 Carlton and Henry have fronted the band since the start, with Brian Barnes serving as their primary drummer.
 They achieved the dream of a bluesy-jazzy sound weaved through songs from every genre.
 This unique approach has earned them fans across Hampton Roads and opened doors to perform at prestigious venues.

 "It works because we cultivate an environment of respect and freedom," Henry comments.
 "We trust each other.
 We’re allowed to be ourselves on stage, and that is an absolute blessing.
 This whole thing has worked out amazingly well."

 Carlton says he’s stuck around for so many years because of that artistic freedom.
 "There’s no room for pressure or ego or unrealistic expectations for us.
 We look forward to seeing each other at every gig, and we have a laugh every night.
-Not many bands can say that after almost 20 years together."
+Not many bands can say that after 24 years together."